 It can depend on the disinfectant being used, but a high-quality product should not leave a residue after drying.
 If you are worried, we would recommend using a thermal fogger to treat this and other fabrics.

 21. How do I disinfect sensitive surfaces such as fabrics or electronics?

 Disinfecting sensitive surfaces such as fabrics or electronics like laptops and gadgets is possible with the use of a thermal fogger since it emits a dry fog.
 Make sure you hold the device about 2.5 feet distance away from any device to ensure no damage.

-The main objective of Disinfect & Fog is to assist our clients to understand the best solution for their environment and provide the right protection for their families, staff and clients.
+Our main goal is to help our customers find the best devices and products for their particular needs, so they can provide the right protection for their families, staff, and clients.
 This personal approach has made Disinfect & Fog a leader in the fogging industry.

-For more information on our range of sanitizing devices, or if you have any questions about safely returning to work, or reopening your business – please do not hesitate to contact us.
+For more information on our range of sanitizing devices, or if you have any questions about safely returning to work, reopening your business, or keeping it open – please do not hesitate to contact us.